rpwebdevelopment/laravel-translate/README.md

 ```
 ## DeepL Configuration

-In order to make use of the DeepL API wou will need to publish the config file as detailed above
+In order to make use of the DeepL API you will need to publish the config file as detailed above
 and update the provider to `deepl`.
 You will then need to add your DeepL API auth token to your
 `.env` file under the env variable `DEEPL_AUTH_TOKEN`.